Alee14/DLAP/README.md

 # Project Jul-2020 Discord Bot
-Discord bot made for Alee's birthday in voice chat
+A Discord bot that's made for Alee's birthday.
+Written in Discord.JS

 # Configuration
 Make a new file called `config.json`